 Spiritual rest is what makes us meditate on how intensely fragile and finite we are and then conversely how powerful, good and infinite God is.

 For one person this may be an intense hike while internally submitting a problem in their life to God.
-For another this may be gathering with Christian friends who can encourage them.
+Then, for another this may be gathering with Christian friends who can encourage them.
 For yet someone else, this might be reading a theologically sound book, writing a meditation on God or attending a prayer service.

-When our souls submit to God in prayer, in the authority he’s put over us and in obeying his call to rest, then we will find that our Lord grants us the strength to endure for the long run.
+When our souls submit to God in prayer, in the authority he’s put over us and in obeying his call to rest.
+Then we will find that our Lord grants us the strength to endure for the long run.

 Rachel Chimits is a writer for World Challenge, a global ministry that aims to transform lives through the message and mission of Jesus Christ.